Adolfo Farsari: Photographic career and studio

 In 1885 Farsari had a daughter, Kiku, by a Japanese woman whom he may not have married.
 He described himself as living like a misanthrope, associating with very few people outside of business, and his correspondence indicates that he increasingly hoped to return to Italy.
 He tried to regain the Italian citizenship lost when he emigrated to the United States, and he even hoped to be made a cavaliere and thereby join the Italian aristocracy.
 His success in these endeavours is not clear.
 Nevertheless, in April 1890 he and his daughter left Japan for Italy.
-On 7 February 1898 Farsari died in his family home in Vicenza.
+On 7 February 1898 Farsari died in his family home in Vicenza, four days before his 57th birthday.

 Following Farsari's departure from Japan in 1890, his studio continued to operate and even listed him as proprietor until 1901, when Tonokura Tsunetarō became the owner.
 Tonokura, whom Farsari had known since the mid-1870s, had long managed the day-to-day operations of the studio.
 In 1904 Tonokura left the business to start his own studio and another of Farsari's former employees, Watanabe Tokutarō, became the new owner, only to be succeeded by the former secretary, Fukagawa Itomaro.
 The business was finally registered as a Japanese company in 1906 and it continued to operate until at least 1917 and possibly as late as 1923, the year in which Yokohama was largely destroyed by the Great Kantō earthquake.
 A. Farsari & Co. was the last notable foreign-owned photographic studio to operate in Japan.